MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/legacy/get-started-with-xbox-live-partner.md

 ms.localizationpriority: medium
 ---

-# Get started with Xbox Live, for ID\@Xbox Partners
+# Get started with Xbox Live, for Managed Partners

 This section covers getting started with Xbox Live development, for Managed Partners.